-Providence, RI — On Monday, May 6, 2019, hundreds of Rhode Islanders welcomed National Endowment for the Humanities (NEH) Chairman John Parrish Peede and National Endowment for the Arts (NEA) Chair Mary Anne Carter to a Cultural Conversation at Trinity Rep in Providence.
-Hosted by the Rhode Island Council for the Humanities and the Rhode Island State Council for the Arts, the third annual Cultural Conversation served as a convening of RI’s Congressional delegation with the state’s cultural leaders.
-The event was an opportunity to advocate for the vital importance of the arts and humanities in cultivating civically engaged communities.
+Providence, RI — On Monday, May 6, 2019, hundreds of Rhode Islanders welcomed National Endowment for the Humanities (NEH) Chairman Jon Parrish Peede and National Endowment for the Arts (NEA) Chair Mary Anne Carter to a Cultural Conversation at Trinity Rep in Providence.
+Hosted by the Rhode Island Council for the Humanities and the Rhode Island State Council on the Arts, the third Cultural Conversation convened RI’s Congressional delegation with the state’s cultural leaders.
+The event highlighted the vital importance of the arts and humanities in cultivating civically engaged communities.

 The conversation centered around the importance of cultural participation in weaving together a civic fabric that enhances our democracy.
 Chairman Peede remarked, as did all the other speakers, on the inspiring legacy of the late Senator Claiborne Pell of Rhode Island, who championed and helped author the founding legislation of the Endowments in 1965.
 Quoting the legislation, Chairman Peede noted, “The starting words of this legislation guide my entire chairmanship, ‘Democracy demands wisdom and vision in its citizens.
 It must therefore foster and support a form of education, and access to the arts and the humanities, designed to make people of all backgrounds and wherever located masters of their technology and not its unthinking servants.'”
 In reference to the pace of technological advancement and current debates around the use and abuse of technological tools, Chairman Peede noted that both Endowments are looking at ways that these advancements should be rooted in the principles of empathy and ethical reasoning brought forth through the arts and humanities.
 A full video of the Cultural conversation can be found on the Humanities Council’s Facebook page.